DennisH3/DennisH3.github.io/README.md

 ## Data Visualization ##

 To visualize the data, column graphs were plotted for each POS tag by the normalized sum of frequencies per word to make the graphs more easily comparable.
 Then, a column graph was created for total frequency per POS tag.
+They can be seen at: https://dennish3.github.io/

 # Files #